turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 **Discuss with your partner:**
 - What is returned?
-- Where is that element in the browser?
+- Where does that element appear in the browser?
 - There are several sections with that class name on this page - why do you think that only _one_ of them is stored in the `box` variable?
 </section>